Skip to content

 Want to know what the initial design constraints, assumptions, and trade-offs are, then see our Decisions Log and Design Principles for more details on that.

-• You copy this codebase, as is, as your new codebase for your product.
+• You copy this codebase, as is, as your new codebase for your product, push it to a new git repo, as is.

-• You rename a few things to the name of your product.
+• You rename a few things to make this your SaaS product.

-• You compile it, you run its tests, and you deploy its pieces into your cloud environment (e.g., Azure, AWS, or Google Cloud).
+• You compile it, you run its tests, and you deploy its pieces into your cloud environment (e.g., Azure, AWS).

 • You then continue to evolve and add your own features to it (by following the established code patterns).